harrysolutions/univention-corporate-server/doc/manual/user-management.rst

      - The last name of the user is to be entered here.

    * - User name
      - This is the name, by which the user logs into the system.
-The name has to begin with a letter which has to be followed by: letters a-z in lower case, numerals 0-9, dots, hyphens, or underlines.
-User names may not contain blank spaces.
+For recommended characters for the user, see :ref:`users-recommendation-usernames`.

        In order to ensure compatibility to non-UCS systems the creation of users which are only distinguished from each other by upper and lower case